odan/phinx-migrations-generator/README.md

 ### Generating migrations

 The first run generates an initial schema and a migration class.
-The file `schema.php` contains the previous database schema and is being compared with the current schema.
+The file `schema.php` contains the previous database schema and is compared with the current schema.
 Based on the difference, a Phinx migration class is generated.

 ```